 User Roles Explained in the WordPress

-An administrator user can perform all tasks on a WordPress site.
-And is, therefore, the most powerful role.
+An administrator user can perform every task on a WordPress site.
+And therefore, it is the most powerful role.
 You can have more than one administrator.

-Users with the administrator user role can change almost everything, such as themes, install plugins, add/edit/delete, media, content, and other users, including other administrators.
+As I’ve mentioned, users with the administrator role can change almost everything, such as themes, add/edit/delete, install plugins, media, content, and other users, including other administrators.

 So, you should only assign the administrator role to users who you fully trust.
 Also, you should feel confident about their technical skills.

-An editor can add, edit, publish, and delete their own posts and posts by all other users.
+An editor can edit, add, publish, and delete their posts and posts by all other users in the admin panel.

 This user role is useful if you have an editor who manages a team of authors and publishes content regularly.

-Users with the author user role can add, edit, and publish their own posts.
+Users with the author role can edit, add, and publish their posts.